Grid Dynamics (GDYN)

 Grid Dynamics has shown impressive cash profitability, giving it the option to reinvest or return capital to investors.
 The company’s free cash flow margin averaged 7.9% over the last five years, better than the broader business services sector.
 The divergence from its underwhelming operating margin stems from the add-back of non-cash charges like depreciation and stock-based compensation.
 GAAP operating profit expenses these line items, but free cash flow does not.

-Taking a step back, we can see that Grid Dynamics’s margin dropped by 1.1 percentage points during that time.
-If its declines continue, it could signal increasing investment needs and capital intensity.
+Taking a step back, we can see that Grid Dynamics’s margin expanded by 2 percentage points during that time.
+This is encouraging because it gives the company more optionality.

 9. Return on Invested Capital (ROIC)

-Although Grid Dynamics has shown solid business quality lately, it struggled to grow profitably in the past.
-Its five-year average ROIC was negative 22.8%, meaning management lost money while trying to expand the business.
+Grid Dynamics’s five-year average ROIC was negative 17.2%, meaning management lost money while trying to expand the business.
+Its returns were among the worst in the business services sector.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Grid Dynamics’s ROIC has increased.
-This is a good sign, but we recognize its lack of profitable growth during the COVID era was the primary reason for the change.
+Fortunately, Grid Dynamics’s ROIC has increased significantly over the last few years.
+This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.

 10. Balance Sheet Assessment

-11. Key Takeaways from Grid Dynamics’s Q1 Results
+11. Key Takeaways from Grid Dynamics’s Q3 Results

 12. Is Now The Time To Buy Grid Dynamics?